pkp/pkp-docs/dev/documentation/en/architecture-services.md

   );
 ```

-Other services may be related to an entity, but do not yet support the entity interfaces.
+Other services may be related to an entity but do not yet support the entity interfaces.
 See the [refactor strategy](#refactor-strategy).

 ## Writing Service Classes